-- Oral dental sedation – Oral sedation can range from minimal to moderate depending on the dose given.
-The minimal end of the spectrum often takes the form of a pill (a member of the same drug family as Valium), which will make the patient drowsy but leave them awake.
-A larger dose can make the person groggy, and even help them fall into a light sleep during the procedure.
+- Oral dental sedation – Depending on the dose, oral sedation can range from minimal to moderate.
+The minimal end of the spectrum often takes the form of a pill (a member of the same drug family as Valium), making the patient drowsy but leaving them awake.
+A larger dose can make the person dizzy and even help them fall into a light sleep during the procedure.

-- Inhaled minimal dental sedation – Also known as laughing gas, this method of sedation involves breathing nitrous oxide.
-This sedates the patient enough for them to not feel anything during the procedure while remaining awake, but it is light enough for them to be able to drive themselves back.
+- Inhaled minimal dental sedation – Also known as laughing gas, this sedation method involves breathing nitrous oxide.
+This sedates the patient enough not to feel anything during the procedure while remaining awake, but it is light enough for them to be able to drive themselves back.

 What About General Anesthesia?

-General anesthesia, on the other hand, will leave a person almost or totally unconscious during the procedure, which means that the patient will not be easily awakened afterward.
-In order for general anesthesia to be implemented, there needs to be an anesthesiologist there to apply it, for it’s a more delicate sedative.
-This will rarely be implemented in cosmetic dentistry, but on a few select occasions, the treating professional might see it fit.
+On the other hand, general anesthesia will leave a person almost unconscious during the procedure, which means that the patient will not be easily awakened afterward.
+For general anesthesia to be implemented, there needs to be an anesthesiologist there to apply it, for it’s a more delicate sedative.
+This will rarely be implemented in cosmetic dentistry, but the treating professional might see it fit on a few select occasions.

 Dental Sedation Can Help Alleviate Your Anxiety

-It’s only natural to feel uneasy about a dental procedure, almost everyone goes through this at some point or another.
+It’s only natural to feel uneasy about a dental procedure; almost everyone goes through this at some point.
 However, a good Los Angeles sedation dentist can help alleviate this at the time of getting a procedure done.
 Dr. Anthony Mobasser, the celebrity dentist himself, is the local (and national) favorite for dental cosmetic procedures.
-If you are interested in learning more about what he can do for you, just give him a call at (310) 550-0383 and he’ll take a look at your case.
+If you are interested in learning more about what he can do for you, call him at (310) 550-0383, and he’ll look at your case.
 The smile of your dreams can be well within your reach.
 Schedule a consultation with Los Angeles cosmetic dentist Dr. Anthony Mobasser today.

-To make the process easier, we offer free consultations to begin the journey towards your new smile.
+To make the process easier, we offer free consultations to begin the journey toward your new smile.
 Call us today to get started to learn more about dental sedation.

 Follow us on Facebook for daily updates and oral health tips!